totigm/whatsapp-bot-template/README.md

-# Typescript Template
+# WhatsApp bot template

-This is a template for creating Typescript projects.
+This is a template for creating WhatsApp bots.

-This template will help you start a Typescript project without needing to worry about any configuration.
+This template will help you start a WhatsApp bot without needing to worry about any configuration.

 ## 📋 Prerequisites